shubhangisharma30/image-encryption/README.md

-Image Encryption-Decryption
+# Image Encryption Decryption

 This is a Java program that demonstrates image encryption and decryption using XOR operation with a given key.

 The program presents a GUI (Graphical User Interface) that allows the user to select an image file and enter a key to encrypt or decrypt the image.